Picture superiority effect: With age

 Across the lifespan, a gradual development of the picture superiority effect is evident.
-Some studies have shown that it appears to become more pronounced with age, while others have found that this effect is also observed among younger children (Whitehouse, Mayber, Durkin, 2006).
-However, the major contribution in picture superiority in recognition memory among children was familiarity (Defeyter, Russo & McPartlin, 2009).
+Some studies have shown that it appears to become more pronounced with age, while others have found that this effect is also observed among younger children.).
+However, the major contribution in picture superiority in recognition memory among children was familiarity.
 During childhood, specifically among seven-year-olds, the picture superiority effect is lesser in magnitude than in other age groups.
 This could be due to the lack of inner speech among younger children supporting the dual coding theory of Paivio.
 In healthy older adults, the picture superiority effect was found to be greater than it was for younger adults, in comparison to recognition for words, which was disadvantaged for older adults.
-In that regard, seniors can benefit from using pictorial information to retain textual information (Cherry et al., 2008).
-While memory for words is impaired for older adults, pictures help restore their impaired memory and function properly (Ally et al., 2008).
+In that regard, seniors can benefit from using pictorial information to retain textual information.
+While memory for words is impaired for older adults, pictures help restore their impaired memory and function properly.
 In addition, older adults have shown the same level of capability for identifying correct items in comparison with young adults when items were accompanied with pictures (Smith, Hunt & Dunlap, 2015).
 In populations with Alzheimer's disease, and other mild cognitive impairments, the picture superiority effect remains evident.
 ERP activity indicates that patients with amnesic mild cognitive impairment utilized frontal-lobe based memory processes to support successful recognition for pictures, which was similar to healthy controls, but not for words.